-With this blog post, I am going to share with you how to run a Spring Boot app from a command line in a Terminal window.
-There are a couple of ways and both assume that you have already created your Spring Boot app.
-To learn how to create a new Spring Boot app please check the below blog post of mine.
+In this blog post, I will share how to run a Spring Boot app from the command line in a Terminal window.
+There are a couple of ways to do this, and both assume that you have already created your Spring Boot app.
+If you need help creating a new Spring Boot app, please check out my previous blog post:

 Create a Simple Web Service Project with Spring Boot